Juhi Chawla: Intermittent acting roles (2010–present)

 After a period of limited work in films, Chawla made a comeback in 2014 with Gulaab Gang opposite her once-archrival Madhuri Dixit.
 The film, in which Chawla and Dixit played ruthless political rivals, marked Chawla's role as an antagonist.
 Her portrayal of Sumitra Devi, a shrewd and conniving politician, was widely appreciated by critics.
 Shubhra Gupta of The Financial Times described her character as "the sort of politician that men have played for ever: hungry for power, will stop at nothing, not even murder and mayhem.
 She rules with an iron fist and a sneer."
 Hindustan Times wrote, "An effective hero needs a larger-than-life villain.
 In this case, it is Juhi Chawla who marries her sister to a rapist and apparently killed her husband to get political power.
 Like most corrupt politicians we see onscreen, she is an opportunist who lusts for power.
 It speaks well about her acting prowess that we come to hate the otherwise effervescent Juhi in this film."
 Anupama Chopra wrote, "Her perverse wickedness is the best part of the film", but called it a "a one-note character".
 Rajeev Masand called her "terrific" in the part and concluded a scathing review of the film asserting, "if you must watch this film, watch it for Juhi Chawla's inspired performance."
 She received a second Filmfare nomination for Best Supporting Actress.
 The same year she also appeared with Helen Mirren and Om Puri in a guest role in the Steven Spielberg-produced Hollywood film The Hundred Foot Journey.

 In 2016, she starred in the woman-centric drama Chalk n Duster with Shabana Azmi.
-The film received mixed reviews from critics and Chawla's performance was well-received.
+The film received mixed reviews from critics and Chawla's performance was well received.
 In a critical review for The Hindu, Namrata Joshi noted "Azmi and Chawla who, with their dignified presence and easy camaraderie stop you from heading to the exit door."
 Rohit Vats of Hindustan Times liked the film for its "well told ethics versus greed story" and mentioned Chawla's heartwarming presence.
 In 2017, she played an Indian defence minister in the Alt Balaji web series The Test Case.

-2020s: Current work

-Chawla starred in the web series Hush Hush, which released on Amazon Prime Video on 22 September 2022.
+Chawla starred in the web series Hush Hush, which released on Amazon Prime Video in 2022.